Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Costs and Time Efficiency of Arbitration

 Compared to traditional litigation, arbitration typically involves lower costs due to shorter timelines, fewer procedural formalities, and reduced legal fees.
-In Santa Fe, local arbitrators often work with families to establish fair pricing structures, making arbitration accessible even for those with limited financial means.
+In Santa Fe, local arbitrators often work with families to establish fair pricing structures, making arbitration accessible even for those at a local employer means.

 Most family disputes can be resolved within a few months, a significant advantage over the often protracted court battles that can extend over years.
 This speed reduces emotional stress and allows families to rebuild their relationships more quickly, aligning with economic theories emphasizing efficient property and social arrangements.